idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/transfers.md

 # Transfer System

-A system to move data to and from the "master" and "sub-applications" of a MultiApp.
+A system to move data to and from the "parent application" and "sub-applications" of a MultiApp.

 !---